jentery/506v3/index.md

 How do racism, colonialism, and Orientalism shape, sustain, and preclude play?
 How do they not only define but also police what's fair?
 Does play require a sport or game?

 *During our second meeting*, we'll discuss these four texts (145 minutes), carefully engaging them to follow their lines of inquiry.
 As we do, we'll consider the contexts, values, and cultural histories of play (against the assertion that play is somehow apolitical or transcendent).
-I'll then take about five minutes to review Prompt 1, which is on the docket for next week.
+I'll then take about five minutes to review not only Prompt 1, which is on the docket for next week, but also my "no questions asked" late policy for any work submitted within one week (five working days) of its due date.

 Further reading (not required or expected; just more context if you'd like it):
 * Editor Aubrey Anable's [*Poetics of Play*](http://ivc.lib.rochester.edu/introduction-issue-30-poetics-of-play/) (a special issue of *InVisible Culture* 2019),